 Visitor Visa to Canada

-Our company offers you several strategies for obtaining a visitor visa:
+Green Light immigration consultants offers you several strategies for obtaining a visitor visa:

 - Invitation from family or friends

-- Invitation from Canadian Companies, business tours
+- Invitation from Canadian companies, or business tours

-- Organization of visits to professional seminars, conferences and exhibitions
+- Organization of visits to professional seminars, conferences, and exhibitions

 - Short-term language courses (up to 6 months) for those who want to improve their English skills